Leonardo DRS, Inc. research snapshot

 Fundamental monitor

-Reduce confidence if growth depends only on multiple expansion, if fixed-price contracts erode margins, or if backlog conversion slows while the stock still prices high-teens to low-20s growth.
+Reduce confidence if growth depends only on multiple expansion, if fixed-price contracts erode margins, if backlog conversion slows, or if the Raft deal dilutes earnings while the stock still prices low-double-digit growth.

 Investment research summary